ju-c/stars/README.md

 ## Jupyter Notebook

+- [AnswerDotAI/fasthtml](https://github.com/AnswerDotAI/fasthtml) - The fastest way to create an HTML app
 - [neonbjb/tortoise-tts](https://github.com/neonbjb/tortoise-tts) - A multi-voice TTS system trained with an emphasis on quality
 - [Breta01/handwriting-ocr](https://github.com/Breta01/handwriting-ocr) - OCR software for recognition of handwritten text
 - [ageron/handson-ml3](https://github.com/ageron/handson-ml3) - A series of Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in Python using Scikit-Learn, Keras and TensorFlow 2.